 Just because you are connected to a BT exchange that has ADSL2+ capability does not mean that you are automatically connected to the ADSL2+ equipment, so you should contact your ISP to check.
 We recommend that you migrate to an ADSL2+ service if possible to maximise your connection speeds.
 Migration from ADSL to ADSL2+ could possibly incur a small charge.

-Local Loop Unbundled (LLU) services can offer speed improvements if BT does not currently offer ADSL2+ services
+Local Loop Unbundled (LLU) services offer speed ADSL2+ services

 Local Loop Unbundling is the process whereby other operators (such as TalkTalk and Sky) place their own equipment in BT exchanges so that they can offer their own services with more control.
-LLU services use ADSL2+ technology so can offer superior speeds in exchanges where BT-based services only use ADSL technology.
+LLU services use ADSL2+ technology so can offer superior speeds to older ADSL technology.

 If BT ADSL2+ or LLU services are not available from your exchange, you will have to rely on basic ADSL technology.
 With ADSL2/2+ now available on BT exchanges serving 98% of UK premises, this is, thankfully, an issue being faced by fewer and fewer broadband users.